With a wildly popular cannabis brand, investors want to know how they can invest in Cookies…

 Cookies also has a partnership with SLANG to sell products in Colorado.

-Gage Cannabis Co., a startup that operates solely in Michigan, has an exclusive branded Cookies dispensary in Detroit, and it is building another in Kalamazoo.
+Gage Cannabis Company (CSE: GAGE), which is Michigan’s most well-known cannabis brand, has an exclusive branded Cookies dispensary in Detroit and is building another in Kalamazoo.

-In fact, Gage rolled out the red carpet for the Executive Director of the National Institute for Cannabis Investors, Don Yocham, to visit the open Cookies dispensary.
+In fact, this company rolled out the red carpet for the Executive Director of the National Institute for Cannabis Investors, Don Yocham, to visit the open Cookies dispensary.

 National Institute for Cannabis Investors Resources